top of page

 Are These Screenplay Rewrite Notes Actionable?

 I worked as a screenwriting consultant for a few years, and many of my clients would bring me notes and feedback they'd received from companies that do coverage or feedback from competitions.
+And a lot of the feedback was garbage SPECIFICALLY BECAUSE the notes were based on opinion and not grounded in story/structure/character frameworks.

 Therefore, if you've gotten a note that veers towards an opinion rather than a fixable point, you may need to disregard.
 OR you may need to look deeper to see if there's an underlying problem.
+I realize this is a difficult difference to understand, so let me give an example.

 "I didn't like the ending.
 It doesn't work."